MartinGitti/first-css-project/README.md

 # first-css-project
-This is my very first attempt to using Css to style my Html page.
+This is my very first attempt to using Css to style my Html pages.

 Page example 1: